 Count the children in each column/line together and put down (or write with chalk) the corresponding number next to the vertical axis.
-See if the children can predict how many will be in the line for the next mode of transport - more or less?
+See if the children can predict which mode of transport will have the most or least.
 Ensure the children are evenly spaced and in line with a number and mode of transport.

 Give each child a spot or cone and ask them to put it next to their feet.
 Alternatively you could give each child a chalk to draw around their feel to leave a circle on the playground to mark their place.
-A row at a time ask the children to carefully move away from the chart and you should have a pictogram to use to ask the children questions about how they travel to school.
+A row at a time ask the children to carefully move away from the chart and you should have a visual representation to use to ask the children questions about how they travel to school.
 Which is most/least used method of transport and why?
-And so on.
-Remember to take photos or make a video to add to your Eco Schools Travel Plan evidence.